Transport · May 20, 2026

 From 17 June to 5 July the Parkinsel once again turns into a grand open-air cinema by the Rhine - the Festival of German Film returns for a new edition.

-Demolition of the Hochstrasse Nord: the new city centre takes shape
+Demolition of the Hochstraße Nord: the new city center takes shape

-With the dismantling of the dilapidated Hochstrasse Nord, Ludwigshafen's largest urban-planning project in decades begins — the city centre is being reimagined.
+With the dismantling of the dilapidated Hochstraße Nord, Ludwigshafen's largest urban-planning project in decades begins - the city center is being reimagined.

 Wilhelm Hack Museum presents a special exhibition on Joan Miró